KKostya/simple_jucaml/README.md

 A very simple Jupiter kernel for OCaml

 # Compilation
 You'll need `Yojson`, `Nocrypto` and `ZMQ` bindings for OCaml.
-It also relies on `Core.Time` and `Core.Uuid` packages.

-    opam install core
+Also `hex` and `uuidm` packages are needed.

     opam install yojson
     opam install nocrypto
     opam install ZMQ
+    opam install
+    opam install ZMQ

+The project uses `jbulder` for building.
 Native toplevel is not supported by OCaml, thus only bytecode compiation is possible.

-    corebuild jucaml.byte
+    jbuilder build jucaml.bc

 # Installation
 Execute the next line to see in which directories your Jupyter to looks for kernels